 Pups are examined by a qualified experienced Veterinarian at 6 - 8 weeks of age to obtain a Certificate of Puppy Health.
-It is very important to note that purchase of your pup is conditional on the outcome of this comprehensive Veterinary Examination.
-If any health issues become evident at this Examination, you will be contacted immediately.
+It is very important to note that purchase of your pup is conditional on the outcome of this veterinary examination.
+If any health issues become evident at this examination, you will be contacted immediately.
 We will replace the pup with another similar one if we have one available that suits you, or we will refund your deposit and progress payments in full.

 We have built up an excellent reputation over the years, and it is very important to us to maintain the highest standards.
-We do not send dogs to new homes unless they prove 100% healthy at this Examination, and they are well socialised and psychologically sound.
-Families are encouraged to take their pup to their own vet as soon as they like, to be examined again so they feel assured of their excellent health.
+We do not send dogs to new homes unless they prove 100% healthy at this examination, and they are well socialised and psychologically sound.
+Families are encouraged to take their pup to their own vet during their first week in their new home, to be examined again so they feel assured of their excellent health.

 Our pups are vaccinated at 8-10 weeks of age.
 Families are given the Certificate of Vaccination on Collection Day.
 Pups need to be vaccinated again at 12-16 weeks of age.
 Until that time, families are strongly encouraged not take their pup anywhere where there may have been unvaccinated dogs at any time.

-At the Veterinary Examination, pups are also microchipped and placed on the Pet Registry.
-You can notify the Registry that your pup is now homed at your address and give them the details.
-If they are ever lost, the finder will hopefully take them to a local Veterinarian or pet shop so their microchip can be scanned, and notify the Pet Registry who will call you.
-We are registered as an alternate contact with the Pet Registry, so if you are not home, they will call us.
-Families are encouraged to take the further wise precaution of having their phone number engraved on a metal disc attached to their pup's collar, so the finder can also call them direct.
+Pups are microchipped and their details recorded on the Central Animal Registry CAR database.
+You can notify CAR online once your pup moves to your home and give them the new address.
+If your pup is ever lost, the finder can take them to a veterinarian or pet shop where their microchip can be scanned, and notify the CAR who will in turn call you.
+We are registered as an alternate contact with CAR, so if you are not home, they will call us.
+Families are encouraged to take the further wise precaution of having their phone number engraved on a metal disc attached to their pup's collar, so the finder has the option to call you direct.